matanmarkind/active_standby/README.md

 This library is named after the 2 (identical) tables that are held internally:
 - Active - this is the table that all Readers view.
 This table will never be write locked, so readers never face contention.
-- Standby - this is the table that the writers mutate.
+- Standby - this is the table that writers mutate.
 A writer should face minimal contention retrieving this table since Readers move to the Active table whenever calling `.read()`.

 There are 2 ways to use this crate:
-1. Direct interaction with AsLock.
+1. Direct interaction with `AsLock`/`AsLockHandle`.
 This is more flexible since users can pass in any struct they want and mutate it however they choose.
 All updates though, will need to be done by passing a function instead of via mutable methods (`UpdateTables` trait).
-2. Using collections which are built out of the primitives but which provide an API similar to RwLock<T>; writers can directly call to methods without having to provide a mutator function.
+2. Using collections which are built out of the primitives but which provide an API similar to `RwLock<T>`; writers can directly call to methods without having to provide a mutator function.

 There are 2 flavors/modules:
 1. Lockless - this variant trades off increased performance against changing the API to be less like a `RwLock`.
-This centers around the `AsLockHandle`, which is conceptually similar to `Arc<RwLock>` (meaning a separate `AsLockHandle` per thread/task).
+This centers around the `AsLockHandle`, which is conceptually similar to `Arc<RwLock>` (requires a separate `AsLockHandle` per thread/task).
 2. Sync - this centers around using an `AsLock`, which is meant to feel like a `RwLock`.
 The main difference is that you still cannot gain direct write